TABLE OF CONTENTS

 Conclusion

-If you are seeking to know how to expand your logistics business, these seven best practices are a great place to start.
+If you’re managing your logistics business and looking to expand it, these tips are a great way to start.
 Examine your logistics business sales process, evaluate whether or not you are maximizing the benefits of technology, and focus on having consistent lead generation and branding.
 With existing customers, follow up consistently to ensure you continue meeting their needs.
 Intentionally cultivate a reliable carrier/transportation network and be aware of your competitors' actions.
 All of these strategies will help you grow your logistics company.

 If you want to grow in these areas, a CRM built specifically for 3PLs can help you.